MagVeTs/SBOM_Threat_Matcher/README.md

 ## **Setup**

-- Save the script as check_sbom.py.
+- Save the script as `check_sbom.py`.
-- Create a text file (default: vulnerable_packages.txt) containing the list of package names you want to flag.
+- Create a text file (default: `vulnerable_packages.txt`) containing the list of package names you want to flag.

 ## **Usage**

 The script is run from the command line and accepts two arguments.

 ```Bash
 python3 check_sbom.py \[TARGET_FILE\] \[THREAT_LIST\]
 ```

 **TARGET_FILE** (Required): The JSON file you want to scan (SBOM or lockfile).
 **THREAT_LIST** (Optional): Path to the text file containing bad package names.
-If omitted, defaults to vulnerable_packages.txt in the current directory.
+If omitted, defaults to `vulnerable_packages.txt` in the current directory.

 ### **Examples**

 1. Basic Run (Default List)

-Scans sbom.json using the default vulnerable_packages.txt in the same folder.
+Scans `sbom.json` using the default vulnerable_packages.txt in the same folder.

 ```Bash